allandecastro/BusinessProcessFlowViewer/README.md

 For example, if you have created a solution with the prefix "adc_" and thus creates a custombpfviewer BPF.
 The technical name of the BPF entity will be "adc_custombpfviewer".

-We can look at the name of the technical field wich relate to the target entity by opening the previously created BPF entity and note its name: bpf_opportunityid.
+We can look at the name of the technical field which relates to the target entity by opening the previously created BPF entity and note its name: bpf_opportunityid.
 This will give _bpf_opportunityid_value.

 The parameter will be composed as follows: